Heavy flooding in Black Creek impacts community members - NewsBreak

 WAUPACA COUNTY, Wis.
 (WBAY) - The Waupaca County Circuit Court has appointed a special prosecutor to review the Sheriff’s Office in an investigation involving allegations of altered reports that could impact court cases.
 “In an effort to move forward the District Attorney requested a Public Integrity investigation of the...

 FOND DU LAC COUNTY, Wis.
-(WBAY) - A jury on Tuesday watched video from a police interview with a man charged in the hate crime killing of a motorcyclist in Fond du Lac County.
-Daniel Navarro is standing trial on a charge of 1st Degree Intentional Homicide - Hate Crime - Use of a Dangerous Weapon in the July 2020 death of Phillip A. Thiessen.
+(WBAY) - A jury has heard opening statements and testimony in the trial of a Fond du Lac County man charged with a hate crime in the killing of a motorcyclist.
+Daniel Navarro is charged with 1st Degree Intentional Homicide - Hate Crime - Use...

 Comments / 0